pdokka/pdokka/README.md

 ### Hi there 👋

 I'm Pradeepti, a data-driven professional with a knack for transforming insights into action.
-Currently pursuing my Master of Science in Business Analytics and Project Management with a Data Science Concentration at the University of Connecticut's School of Business in Hartford, CT (Class of 2024).
+I graduated with a Master of Science in Business Analytics and Project Management with a Data Science Concentration at the University of Connecticut's School of Business in Hartford, CT (Class of 2024).

 🎓 Previously, I earned my Bachelor of Technology in Computer Science Engineering in Hyderabad, India (Class of 2021).